Dr. Abdallah Muhammad al Muhaysini, as pictured on his Twitter feed. Banners commonly used by al Qaeda-affiliated groups are on the wall behind him.

 On Oct.
 26, al Muhaysini announced a new fundraising campaign to finance the jihad in Syria.
 A banner for the campaign, titled “Wage jihad with your money,” was circulated on jihadist websites and on Twitter.

 The banner can be seen above.

 Three telephone numbers are listed at the bottom of the banner.
-One of the numbers listed is for a line in Kuwait, while the other two are telephone numbers in Qatar.
+One of the numbers listed is for a line in Qatar, while the other two are telephone numbers in Kuwait.
 A separate Twitter feed devoted to the fundraising campaign is also listed on the banner.

 The banner lists various of levels of support, depending on the amount contributed by individual donors.

 An al Qaeda leader far removed from Syria’s battlefields endorsed al Muhaysini’s efforts.

 On Nov.
 1, Sheikh Abu Yahya al Shinqiti, who serves on al Qaeda in the Islamic Maghreb’s sharia committee, released a statement concerning the jihad in Syria.

 Al Shinqiti warned the mujahideen to avoid infighting, saying they should be “wary of disputes and division.”
 Al Shinqiti also took note of the role played by social media, saying that “rumors” circulated online can serve to exaggerate the differences between various factions.

 The AQIM official also singled out al Muhaysini for praise.
 Al Shinqiti expressed his “gratitude” for al Muhaysini’s fundraising activities, as well as the Saudi’s attempt to established a unified Islamic court for settling the jihadists’ differences.
 Al Shinqiti asked Allah to make al Muhaysini successful.